gestadieu/sfAdminThemejRollerPlugin/README.markdown

 Note: you only need to use the specific part of each icon name, not the all name, e.g. for 'ui-icon-plus' you only type 'plus'.

+### 2. Extra features configuration

+This plugin add as well some new features.
+Currently available:

+* 'extra': a parameter to switch on/off one by one all new features.
+* 'show': add a show view, similar to the 'edit' view but no editable values only plain text is display.

+#### 2.1 Extra parameter

+	param:
+		theme:		jroller
+		extra:		[show, print, export]

+Note: currently only the show extra feature is available.

+#### 2.2 Show view

+In your generator.yml file you can now add at the same level of 'list', 'edit' and so on, the following:

+	config:
+		list: ~
+		show:
+			title: ...
+			display: ...
+			actions: ...

 ## Links

 * [jQuery library](http://jquery.com/)